Dragon fruit wine is a light, fruity, refreshing wine that can also be used as a great sweet dessert wine. You might want to give it a try.

 It's time to bottle and cap it!
 When you bottle it, don't pour in too full.
 Leave some headspace so the microbes can breathe or bubble out in their first few days.

 When you touch the bottle now, it will feel very hot.
 When you place your cheek near it (not recommended at this point), it may feel like burn a little bit.

 We will not cap the bottle when it is still hot.
 Wait for it to cool down a bit.
 Then when you place a side of your cheek near it and you feel it's just warm, then it is good for capping.

 You can use the cap that comes with the bottle.
 Under the cap, there is a little rubber film to keep the air in.
 So it is very airtight and won't create any problems when we shake our solution.

-With corks, during the first period it is not recommended to use.
+With corks, during the first period it is not recommended to use this type of cap.
 Because during the first period, we'll need to shake our bottle.
-When shaking like this, the liquid may come into contact with the cork, creating a risk of mold developing in it and thus our final product.
+And when shaking like this, the liquid may come into contact with the cork, making it wet and thus creating a risk of mold developing in it and our final product.

 If the bottle has no cap at all, you can use cling wrap to wrap tightly around the mouth.
 It will be fine.

 And with that, we're basically done with the prepping steps.

 Our fermentation process will go through a few stages.